theodo/falco/CONTRIBUTING.md

 ![Edit this doc button](/docs/static/img/edit-docs.png)

+## Internationalization

+Falco uses [`react-intl`](https://github.com/formatjs/react-intl) under the hood to manage internationalization.
+It detects the language of the user’s browser and serves that locale if available, otherwise defaults to English.
+If you spot a mistake in one of the translations available, or would like to translate Falco to your language, please edit (or create) the appropriate JSON file in `frontend/translations` and submit a pull request.

 ## Local development on Falco

 This section will guide you through installing Falco on your development machine, so that you can work on your feature or bug fix locally before submitting a PR.